PC-Admin/ehi-bootstrap-playbook/docs/Install_AWX.md

 ```

-2) Edit hosts into [./inventories/dev/hosts](./inventories/dev/hosts) or whatever specific inventory you want to use.
+2) Edit hosts into a new inventory of your choosing, see the current [./inventories/development-ehi/hosts](./inventories/development-ehi/hosts) inventory as an example.

-Create folder for each host at: ./inventories/dev/host_vars/
+Create folder for each host at: ./inventories/your-inventory/host_vars/

-Record each hosts variables into each hosts ./inventories/dev/host_vars/awx1.example.org/vars.yml file.
+Record each hosts variables into each hosts ./inventories/your-inventory/host_vars/{{ inventory_hostname }}/vars.yml file.

-3) Create a global variables file in ./group_vars/all.yml, you can see an example for this in  [./group_vars/all_example.yml](./group_vars/all_example.yml)
+3) Create a global variables file for your new inventory in ./inventories/your-inventory/group_vars/all.yml, you can see an example for this in  [./inventories/development-ehi/group_vars/all.yml](./inventories/development-ehi/group_vars/all.yml)

 4) Run the playbook with the following tags:

-`$ ansible-playbook -v -i ./inventories/pchq/ setup.yml`
+`$ ansible-playbook -v -i ./inventories/your-inventory/ setup.yml`

 This playbook has the following tags available (-t):
 - setup-rke2        Runs only the RKE2 setup section.